SunBright EM® Displays

 Quality Font Visibility

-SunBright EM® displays use large rectangular line segments that make the numbers much easier to read than a small number of tiny points of light trying to simulate a wide line.
-The physics and optics of the human eye allow for number visibility of 40 feet per inch tall of display height, meaning that a 4" tall display has a visibility of 160 feet for average vision, but this applies only to displays with fully formed characters, like a doctors' eye chart.
-The crude approximation of characters by using a few points of light (LEDs) makes displays that are much more difficult to read, especially at a distance, and 40 feet per inch visibility with LED displays is simply not possible.
+SunBright EM® displays use large rectangular line segments that make the numbers much easier to read than a small number of tiny points of light (as few as three) trying to simulate a wide line in an LED display.
+The physics and optics of the human eye allow for numbers to be visible at 40 feet per inch tall of display height, meaning that a 4" tall display has a visibility of 160 feet for average vision, but this applies only to displays with fully formed characters, like a doctors' eye chart.
+The crude approximation of characters by using a few points of light (LEDs) makes LED displays much more difficult to read, especially at a distance, and 40 feet per inch visibility with LED displays is simply not possible.

 Long Life

 Some people think that LED's last forever.
 This is simply not true.
-All LEDs will significantly fade in brightness over time, and the industry standard specification is "Down to 50% brightness in 50,000 hours, when operated at room temperature (68F)".
+All LEDs will significantly fade in brightness over time, and the industry standard specification on LED brightness fade is "Down to 50% brightness in 50,000 hours, when operated at room temperature (68F)".
 The brightness degradation gets much faster if the LED is operated at above room temperature, which is common with LED's in enclosures, like scoreboards.
 LEDs are NOT LIFETIME displays.
-To see this, look at an LED display in an elevator that has been in service a number of years--you'll notice that the segments that are used the most (like floor #1) are much dimmer than the lesser-used segments in the display.
+To observe this, look at an LED display in a public elevator LED display that has been in service a number of years--you'll notice that the LED segments that are used the most (like floor #1) are much dimmer than the lesser-used segments in the display.

 SunBright EM® displays produce constant brightness over their lifetime.
 The only change over time is a slight fading of the yellow color towards white, which is still very visible against the black background.
-The mechanisms that move the segments to be visible to the audience or away from the audience have cycle lives in the millions of cycles, and it is not possible in any normal scoreboard application to wear one out.
+The mechanisms that move the segments have cycle lives in the millions of cycles, and it is not possible in any normal scoreboard application to wear one out.
 If you manage to become the first person to wear out a SunBright EM® display in a scoreboard application, we will repair or replace it for free, regardless of age.

 Green